 - Standard If one of your peaks is missing in your chromatogram, inject a standard of this analyte, dissolved in the corresponding diluent, on its own and check if the peak appears.
 If yes, reprepare your sample and have a closer look at your sample preparation method.
-If it does not appear, check your method and see Retention - Coelution If one of your analyte peaks has a larger peak area than usual and maybe even a peak shoulder, analyze standards of your missing analyte and the analyte with the larger peak area on their own.
+If it does not appear, check your method and see Retention. - Coelution If one of your analyte peaks has a larger peak area than usual and maybe even a peak shoulder, analyze standards of your missing analyte and the analyte with the larger peak area on their own.
 If they are eluting at the same or very similar retention times, they will be coeluting in your sample analysis.
 See Contamination and Retention.
-We also recommend washing your column (-> See Column washing) - Detection window Broaden your MS detection window in case the retention time of your analyte has increased or decreased.
+We also recommend washing your column (→ See Column Washing) - Detection window Broaden your MS detection window in case the retention time of your analyte has increased or decreased.
 If this applies, see Retention - Wavelength Review that your UV detector is set to the correct wavelength under which your analyte can be detected. - Dead volume Check if your analyte elutes in the dead volume.
-If so, see Retention - Run Time Double the length of your run time to see if your analyte elutes later.
-Refer to Retention if this should be the case - Baseline If you should detect a higher baseline as usual and expect a small analyte peak, your analyte might be hidden underneath the baseline.
+If so, see Retention - Run time Double the length of your run time to see if your analyte elutes later.
+Please see Retention - Baseline If you should detect a higher baseline as usual and expect a small analyte peak, your analyte might be hidden underneath the baseline.
 Inject a higher concentration of your analyte in order to confirm this.
 See Chapter Baseline - Leaking A leak in your system can avoid your analytes to reach the detector.
-Refer to chapter Leaking
+Please see Leaking